-As search optimization experts for law firms, we stay on top of the latest industry trends.
+As a law firm SEO expert, we stay on top of the latest industry trends.
 The algorithms behind organic search results are constantly evolving, and, likewise, SEO strategies for lawyers must constantly evolve to stay ahead of the competition.
 Unfortunately for many law firms’ websites, they haven’t adapted to the times.
 In other words, they don’t have the infrastructure to conduct a truly successful SEO campaign.
 Here are the two major reasons why:

 1. SEO Without Content is Like Target Shooting Without Bullets

 We get calls from law firms that want to enhance their presence online through SEO, but their websites either lack content or their content is stale.
 When we impress upon these lawyers that they need content, many respond the same way – either they don’t have the time to produce content or they don’t want to incur the expense of a content writer.
 Google focuses more and more on content and less and less on keyword saturation.
 Your law firm’s website should have custom content that uses relevant keywords and synonyms but focuses more on the content than the words themselves.
 Also, semantic search is very important.
 Search engines use intent, context, and meaning in a search query, instead of focusing on keywords related to the practice of law and legal services.
 What this means to you is that your content should include “conversational-style” (or long-tail keyword) phrases that are becoming increasing import for SEO rankings.

 2. A Website that Isn’t Mobile Friendly is Like a Door Without a Handle